UBC-CS/cpsc330-2022W1/docs/grades.md

 ## CPSC 330 grading policies

-All grading concerns and challenges must be reported on GitHub in your homework repository following [these guidelines](asking_for_help.md#github-specific-guidelines).
+All grading concerns and challenges must be reported on [Piazza](https://piazza.com/class/kt60nrdhu53454?cid=6) by posting it to the instructors.
+Please select the appropriate folder (e.g., hw2 for homework 2) when you post your message.

 #### Grading concerns: time limit
 If you perceive a problem with your homework or exam grade, you have **one week** to raise a concern from the time that your grades were posted.
 After that, your grade is final.